-Earn the prestigious designation of NAFCU Certified Bank Secrecy Officer (NCBSO) to show your commitment to your profession and protecting your credit union against money laundering.
+Take advantage of the opportunity to earn the prestigious designation of NAFCU Certified Bank Secrecy Officer (NCBSO) to show your commitment to your profession and protecting your credit union against money laundering.
 Being an NCBSO means that you're prepared to protect your credit union against money laundering threats.
 It also demonstrates to NCUA and FinCEN you're dedicated to BSA compliance.

-This new certification can only be obtained in-person during NAFCU's BSA Seminar.
-At the end of the seminar, attendees may take an optional exam to earn their NCBSO designation.
-The exam will consist of no more than 50 multiple-choice questions that are derived from content that was covered throughout the BSA Seminar program.
-Participants must earn a score of 76% or higher to pass the exam.
+This certification can only be obtained during NAFCU's BSA School.
+At the end of the school, attendees may take an optional exam to earn their NCBSO designation.
+The exam will consist of no more than 50 multiple-choice questions that are derived from content that was covered throughout the BSA School program.

-Once you earn the NCBSO, you may maintain your certification by accumulating 24 qualifying Continuing Education Units (CEUs) every two years or by retaking the exam.
+Once you earn the NCBSO, you may maintain your certification by accumulating 19 qualifying Continuing Education Units (CEUs) every two years or by retaking the exam.

 Please email firstname.lastname@example.org with any questions.

 Curious about the potential impact of the proposed CUNA/NAFCU merger on your designation(s)?